leewang0/RedisSessionProvider/README.md

 in your application (Global.asax application_start is a good place for that):

 	using RedisSessionProvider.Config;
+	using StackExchange.Redis
+	...

+	// assign your local Redis instance address, can be static Application.redisConfigOpts = ConfigurationOptions.Parse("{ip}:{port}");

+	// pass it to RedisSessionProvider configuration class RedisConnectionConfig.GetSERedisServerConfig = (HttpContextBase context) => {
+		return new KeyValuePair<string,ConfigurationOptions>(
+			"DefaultConnection",				// if you use multiple configuration objects, please make the keys unique Application.redisConfigOpts);
+	};

+Prior to V1.2.1, we used a separate configuration class than StackExchange.Redis.
+The delegate example for that is:

+	using RedisSessionProvider.Config;
 	...
 	RedisConnectionConfig.GetRedisServerAddress = (HttpContextBase context) => {
 		return new RedisConnectionParameters(){